 Graduation is upon us and, you have finished your finals.
-With all the hard work behind you and prepare for your new future, you are ready to go out into the workforce with your degree or certificate.
-We are here to help you get your resume in tip-top shape to conquer and land your dream job.
+With all the hard work behind you and preparation for your new future, you are ready to go out into the workforce with your degree or certificate.
+We are here to help you get your resume in tip top shape to conquer and land your dream job.

 So, make it worth reading with some of our tips below:

 Always include a cover letter.
 There is a proverbial rule that a cover letter goes hand in hand with the resume.
 The cover letter allows you to express a bit more in detail about some of the elements you may have included in your resume, as well as address any material or questions.
 In addition, the cover letter can express a bit about your personality.
 Always remember to tailor your cover letter and to make sure it matches your resume.
 This leads into the next tip.

 This is extremely important along with the cover letter.
 Head-hunters and employers get hundreds and sometimes thousands of resumes for every job that is posted.
 The one size fits all approach does not work here.
 Remember that every job is different and depending on the position that is available or open, you need to make sure you fine-tune your resume for that specific job.
 You want your resume to reflect as close to a perfect match with your qualifications and experience.
 Therefore, you need a dedicated resume for each job.
 Now, writing a custom resume for each job takes a lot more effort, but the effort is well worth it.
 It is your future career on the line

 Your resume is your first calling card for any job.
 But there are important elements to your resume.
 Always use a professional font such as Calibri, Times New Roman or Ariel which have clean lines.
 Make sure you use proper formatting.
 There are three most common resume formats: Reverse chronological resume, Functional resume, and Combination resume.
 Organize your sections and headings.
 Make sure the resume reflects your education, work experience, and relevant skills.
 Copy edit and polish it to the reflect your best self.